 Euxoa perolivalis is the grayest of the non-alpine species in the subgenus Orosagrotis.
-It can be recognized by the combination of its eastern distribution in our area, the summer flight, olive-gray color, ochre fold, gray costa, mottling on the distal wing, and filling of the nearly white-rimmed spots.
+It can be recognized by the combination of its eastern distribution in our area, the summer flight, olive-gray color, ochre fold, gray costa, mottling on the distal forewing, and filling of the nearly white-rimmed spots.
 It is similar to several other species in the same subgenus: Euxoa ridingsiana, Euxoa maimes, Euxoa flavicollis, and Euxoa manitobana.
 It is most similar to Euxoa manitobana.
 This species is variable in color, and brown specimens are easily distinguished by this factor alone.
-Grayer specimens have a less distinct light streak through the fold which is more diffuse and less yellow than that of E. perolivalis.
-Males of E. perolivalis can also be recognized by their narrow bead-like antennae, at least biserrate in the other species.
+Grayer specimens have a less distinct light streak through the fold, which is more diffuse and less yellow than that of E. perolivalis.
+Males of E. perolivalis can also be recognized by their narrow, bead-like antennae, at least biserrate in the other species.
 Euxoa perolivalis also resembles several streaky species in the subgenus Euxoa that fly in sage steppe habitats in the fall, including Euxoa dargo, Euxoa cicatricosa, and Euxoa cinereopallida.
 All of these species have longitudinal pale streaking due to pale scales along the veins which E. perolivalis lacks.
 The flight season of E. perolivalis is summer, usually much earlier during the year than the others.

 This species is found in quaking aspen or dry pine forests of the Rocky Mountain region, and barely enters the Pacific Northwest.
 It has recently been collected in dry juniper woodlands at low elevations in central Oregon.